Fertility and the immune system: a dance of two

 Consequences of the presence of antiphospholipid antibodies

 Antiphospholipid antibodies are reliable predictors of adverse pregnancy outcomes and are associated with early and late fetal loss, pregnancy-induced hypertension, intrauterine growth retardation, prematurity, and arterial and venous thrombosis during pregnancy.
-However, we must emphasize that these associations are not seen in all women, nor in all pregnancies.
+However, we must emphasize that these associations are not observed in all women, nor in all pregnancies.

 It would be advisable to measure them in cases such as: two or more pregnancy losses in the first trimester, loss of one or more pregnancies in the second trimester, repeated or severe preeclampsia, intrauterine growth retardation, thromboembolic disease in pregnancy.